Troubleshooting evidence finder issues - AWS Audit Manager

 I can’t generate multiple assessment reports from my search results

-This error is caused by running too many concurrent CloudTrail Lake queries.
+This error is caused by running too many CloudTrail Lake queries at the same time.

-This error can occur if you group your search results and attempt to immediately generate assessment reports for each line item in your grouped results.
-Make sure to give enough time between requests.
-Each time you get results or generate an assessment report, each action invokes a query.
+This error can happen if you group your search results and attempt to immediately generate assessment reports for each line item in your grouped results.
+When you get your search results and generate an assessment report, each action invokes a query.
 You can only run up to 5 queries at one time.
+If you’re running the maximum number of concurrent queries, a MaxConcurrentQueriesException error is returned.

 To prevent this error, make sure that you aren’t generating too many assessment reports at one time.
 If you’re running the maximum number of concurrent queries, a MaxConcurrentQueriesException error is returned.
 If you get this error message, wait a few minutes for your in-progress assessment reports to complete.

-You can check the status from the assessment reports page in the Audit Manager console.
+You can check the status of your assessment reports from the download center page in the Audit Manager console.
 After your reports are complete, return to your grouped results in evidence finder.
 You can then continue to get the results and generate an assessment report for each line item.

-If you only want to include specific search results in the report, we recommend that you edit your current search filters.
-This way, you can narrow down your results to target only the evidence that you want to add to a report.
+If you only want to include specific search results in the assessment report, we recommend that you edit your current search filters.
+This way, you can narrow down your results to target only the evidence that you want to include in the report.

 Not all of my evidence finder results are included in the assessment report